ARMmbed/mbed-os-5-docs/docs/reference/api/storage/storage.md

   - **Portable** - Almost every operating system supports the FAT file system, which is the most common file system found on portable storage, such as SD cards and flash drives.
 The FAT file system is the easiest way to support access from a PC.

-The <a href="https://os-doc-builder.test.mbed.com/docs/v5.7/mbed-os-api-doxy/class_block_device.html" target="_blank">BlockDevice</a> class provides the underlying API for representing block-based storage that you can use to back a file system.
+The [BlockDevice](https://os-doc-builder.test.mbed.com/docs/v5.7/mbed-os-api-doxy/class_block_device.html) class provides the underlying API for representing block-based storage that you can use to back a file system.
 Mbed OS provides standard interfaces for the more common storage media, and you can extend the BlockDevice class to provide support for unsupported storage.

 Additionally, two utility block devices give you better control over storage allocation.
 The <a href="https://os-doc-builder.test.mbed.com/docs/v5.7/mbed-os-api-doxy/class_slicing_block_device.html" target="_blank">slicing block device</a> allows you to partition storage into smaller block devices that you can use independently, and the <a href="https://os-doc-builder.test.mbed.com/docs/v5.7/mbed-os-api-doxy/class_chaining_block_device.html" target="_blank">chaining block device</a> allows you to chain multiple block devices together and extend the usable amount of storage.